dhurley/spring-boot-docker-kubernetes-example/README.md

 	</servers>
 </settings>
 ```
+### Kubernetes integration

-In Kubernetes add the ConfigMap using this yml file:
+In Kubernetes add a ConfigMap using this yml file:
 ```
 kind: ConfigMap
 apiVersion: v1